African American Collections

 - Common Ground, 1941, 1942, 1948

-Most of our serials, both in print and on microfilm, are searchable in our online catalog.
+Most of our serials, both in print and on microfilm, can be found in our online catalog.

 Our collections contain a wide range of prints and graphic material that showcase the lives and spirits of African Americans regionally and nationally.
-The Balch ethnic posters collection, for instance, contains some African American-related posters, most dating from the early to late 20th century.
+The Balch Institute ethnic posters collection (collection 3212), for instance, contains some African-American-related posters, most dating from the early to late 20th century.
 There are advertisements for movies, books, plays, festivals, and museum exhibits, as well as several prints and original artworks.
 Examples from this diverse collection include:

 - The Defiant Ones, 1958, movie poster (AA 75.436)